manjamcmills/Credit_Risk_Analysis/README.md

 The model with the best recall/sensitivity was again AdaBoost with a recall of 0.91 for high_risk and 0.94 for low_risk.
 This means the following:
 * 91% of true "high risk" loans were classified "high risk"
-* 9% of true "high risk" loans were classfied "low risk"
+* 9% of true "high risk" loans were classified "low risk"
 * 94% of the "low risk" loans were classified "low risk"
 * 6% of the "low risk" loans were classified as "high risk"